A Guide by Jeremy PhanLearn More

 In this follow-up guide to my CanadaHiFi magazine article, I'll detail the steps I went through to automate my own home: lights, outlets, heating/AC, access control, and multimedia.

 A special thanks goes out to Belkin Canada for sponsoring the 2014 seminars and providing free giveaways to attendees of their WeMo line of WiFi-connected home automation products that were live demoed at the 2014 Toronto Audio Video Entertainment Show.
 The WeMo products were written about in the April 2014 issue of CanadaHiFi (below), along with other home automation products.
 The WeMo line of devices, from in-wall light switches to WiFi-accessible coffee makers, is one of the quickest and most economical ways to get started with home automation -- however, for the level of integration & control I required, are not used in my own setup.
-No other promotional consideration was provided to Belkin Canada.
+No other promotional/editorial consideration was provided to Belkin Canada.

 At the 2014 Toronto Audio Video Entertainment Show, I presented daily seminars on DIY Home Automation, available below.
 Additionally, please check out the article from the 2014 April issue of CanadaHiFi.